Fenway Sports Group: Liverpool

 In late 2022, FSG expressed its eagerness to consider new shareholders following the reports that the club was up for sale.

 Anfield

 Anfield is a football stadium in the city of Liverpool, England.
-Built in 1884 and originally the home of Everton F.C., the stadium has been home to Liverpool F.C. since it was formed in 1892.
-FSG purchased Anfield along with Liverpool F.C. in October 2010.
+Built in 1884 and originally the home of Everton, the stadium has been home to Liverpool since it was formed in 1892.
+FSG purchased Anfield along with Liverpool in October 2010.
+The stadium has undergone several expansion projects since.

 Pittsburgh Penguins

 On November 29, 2021, FSG announced its intent to purchase a controlling stake in the Pittsburgh Penguins of the National Hockey League.
 On December 31, 2021, they officially took over as majority owners of the Penguins, and on April 13, 2022, it was announced that the Penguins would play the Boston Bruins in the NHL Winter Classic at Fenway Park on January 2, 2023.

 Roush Fenway Keselowski Racing

 Roush Fenway Keselowski Racing (formerly Roush Racing and Roush Fenway Racing) is a racing team competing in NASCAR racing.
-As one of NASCAR's largest premier racing teams, Roush runs the No. 6 and No. 17 Ford Mustangs in the NASCAR Cup Series and previously competed in the Xfinity Series (1992–2018), NASCAR Camping World Truck Series (1996–2009) and ARCA RE/MAX Series.
+As one of NASCAR's largest premier racing teams, Roush runs the No. 6 (currently driven by Team's Co-owner Brad Keselowski), the No. 17 (currently driven by Chris Buescher), and the No. 60 (currently driven by Ryan Preece) Ford Mustangs in the NASCAR Cup Series and previously competed in the Xfinity Series (1992–2018), NASCAR Craftsman Truck Series (1996–2009) and ARCA RE/MAX Series.

-Roush first entered NASCAR competition in 1988, but had competed and won championships in various drag racing and sports car racing series since the mid-1960s.
+Roush first entered NASCAR competition in 1988 but had competed and won championships in various drag racing and sports car racing series since the mid-1960s.
 The racing business was originally a small branch of co-owner Jack Roush's successful automotive engineering and road-racing equipment business based in Livonia, Michigan.

 On February 14, 2007, FSG purchased 50% of Roush Racing to create a new corporate entity, Roush Fenway Racing.